longreadclub/longreadclub.github.io/index.md

 layout: default
 ---

-The first rule of long read club is ... <a href="https://docs.google.com/forms/d/1T4T3GsMMcuREW-DFb1h5XoBB-Wdj00DxmyseZka1zhc/viewform">sign-up for email notifications!</a>
+The first rule of long read club is ... <a href="https://docs.google.com/forms/d/1T4T3GsMMcuREW-DFb1h5XoBB-Wdj00DxmyseZka1zhc/viewform">sign-up for email notifications to be informed about upcoming online events!</a>.
+We're also hiring post-docs and technicians, so please get in touch with <a href="mailto:n.j.loman@bham.ac.uk">Nick</a> or <a href="mailto:matt.loose@nottingham.ac.uk">Matt</a> if you are interested.